“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 Important at this point for you is that you do not have to classify your software separately if

-1. they are an integral part of another medical device (e.g., embedded software, such as firmware of a blood pressure monitor).
-This is almost never true for mobile apps.
+1. it is an integral part of another medical device (e.g., embedded software, such as the firmware of a blood pressure monitor).
+This is almost never the case for mobile apps.

-2. they exclusively serves to control another medical device (e.g. UI for operating a defibrillator).
-Then it automatically falls into the same class as the controlled product.
-However, if the software has another purpose, you must check whether it falls into a higher class.
+2. it is used exclusively to control another medical device (e.g., UI for operating a defibrillator).
+In this case, it automatically falls into the same class as the controlled product.
+However, if the software has another intended purpose, you must check whether it falls into a higher class.

 In all other cases, you need to find the right class for your software.
 Learn more about the types of software as a medical device here.